overture-stack/website/markdown/documentation/score/docker-install/configuration/authentication.md

 2. **Move the** `keycloak-apikeys.jar` file to the provider's folder within Keycloak (`opt/keycloak/providers/`).
 3. **Restart the Keycloak server** for the updated provider to take effect.

+<Note title="Does this look familiar?">If you have previously set up Score with Keycloak, you can skip ahead to the application setup section on this page.</Note>

 ## Realm Configuration

 ### Login to the admin console